-KYLA PISCOPINK is an interdisciplinary artist with a great love of movement, self-expression, and art’s ability to heal.
+KYLA PISCOPINK is an artist with a great love of movement, self-expression, and art’s ability to heal.
 She began making dances at four years old and hasn’t stopped creating art since.
 Then, now, and all the years in between, she has always strived to make dance & art accessible, useful and fun.
 Originally from Cassadaga, NY, Kyla began her training at Collage Performing Arts Center.
 From there, she furthered her studies at SUNY Brockport, and graduated with a BA in Sociology from SUNY Fredonia.
 Upon graduating, she moved to NYC where she continued to dance, explore life and earn her Pilates mat certification.
 NYC was an inspiring adventure but the ocean was calling, so she headed to Key West where, in 2008, she founded her own company, Dance Key West.

 DANCE & CHOREOGRAPHY

-As the founder/artistic director of Dance Key West, Kyla has danced and presented work at Dixon Place, Lincoln Center, Triskelion Arts, during New York Fashion Week (StylePointe), and all over the stages and streets of Key West.
+As the founder/artistic director of Dance Key West, Kyla has danced and presented work at Dixon Place, Lincoln Center, Triskelion Arts, The Duplex, during New York Fashion Week (StylePointe), and all over the stages and streets of Key West.
 With the support of Dance Key West, Kyla created and implemented two community outreach programs: The ReMARCable Dance Project (a free dance program for adults with developmental disabilities) and BVMP Dance + Technique (a free dance program for children enrolled with Bahama Village Music Program).
 In addition to community outreach, Kyla & Dance Key West offer multiple community classes, including Autism Movement Therapy®.
 As a result of her work in developing community outreach and education programs, Kyla was invited to speak with The University of Wyoming's Women & Leadership class.

 A versatile and dedicated dancer, Kyla's credits range from classical ballet to burlesque and everything in between - including The Buffalo Jills NFL Cheerleaders, Nutcracker Key West (choreographed by Louisville Ballet's Alun Jones), live art performances with Cuban artist Manuel Mendive, Chicago based Erin Rehberg, & NYC based Angela Harriell, as well as video projects with Daniel Gwirtzman of Gwirtzman Dance.
 Kyla is also a former studio artist at The Studios of Key West, and the recipient of an Anne McKee grant, as well as several Florida Keys Council of the Arts' Special Projects & ArtReach grants.